CS-Personal-Data-Acquisition-Prototype/Rust-Tcp/README.md

 5. Run the program by following the [Usage](#usage) section

-6. Troubleshoot common errors in the [Troubleshooting](#troubleshooting) section

 ## Configuration
-The config doesn't have any headers and the and default values look like the following:
+The configuration file doesn't have any headers.<br>
+The default values look like the following:
 ```toml
 database_file = "data_acquisition.db"   # name of local database file
 local_addr = "0.0.0.0:7878"             # local address to listen for TCP requests on